sap-tutorials/Tutorials/tutorials/hana-cloud-alerts/hana-cloud-alerts.md

 ### Knowledge check

 Congratulations!
-You have now configured alerts, triggered and viewed them via the SAP HANA cockpit and received them via email, Microsoft Teams, and Slack using the Alert Notification Service.
+You have now configured alerts, triggered and viewed them via the SAP HANA cockpit and received them via email, Microsoft Teams, and Slack using the SAP Alert Notification service for SAP BTP.